netxms/netxms-doc/admin/object-management.rst

 Users that have read access on the object can read it's maintenance journal.
 To add or edit entries :guilabel:`Edit maintenance journal` access right is required.

+Old entries will be deleted automatically by the housekeeper process in 5 years by default.
+This value is determined by the :guilabel:`MaintenanceJournal.RetentionTime` server parameter.
+Note that this parameter specifies retention time in days.

 .. _object_tools:

 Object Tools